steevanb/doctrine-read-only-hydrator/README.md

 --------------------

 * Hydrate your entity, with all selected fields in your QueryBuilder.
-If you try to access a non-loaded property, no exception will be throwned, you can do what you want with this entity.
+If you try to access a non-loaded property, no exception will be throwned, you can call all accessors.
 * No lazy loading will be executed.
 * You can't persist or flush this entity.
 * Usefull when you want to be faster than Doctrine ObjectHydrator (and a little little bit more than ReadOnlyHydrator),